Geobility/Geobility.github.io/_portfolio/project6.md

 Integration of application and permitting database with GIS
 Geospatial logic workflows in permitting system

-Want to see where where your growth is?
+Want to enable spatial logic on your permitting system?